Added

 Location: South of the Granville Street Bridge

-Niagara Helicopters Category : Tourist attractions
+Niagara on the Lake Tours Category : Tourist attractions

 The Royal Tyrrell Museum Category : Tourist attractions